Onto-Med/top-deployment/docs/index.md

 The TOP Framework is currently under heavy development.
 Do not use it in a production environment!

 ### License
-The source code of the components is currently closed source and not licensed for distribution or use.
+The source code of the TOP Framework components is currently closed source and not licensed for distribution or use.